SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 ## Who can use the Facility?
 The AMF primarily caters for scientists within the SWC.
 Since we also conduct a lot of internal technique development, we do not have the bandwidth to take on significant numbers of external samples.
-However, we can assist with generating very small quantities of pilot data and can also assist with technology transfer: helping external groups to build our tools.
+However, we can assist with generating small quantities of pilot data and can also assist with technology transfer: helping external groups to build our tools.

 ## Getting started
 1. Attend the Facility Induction and laser safety training.
 These take place on the first Tuesday of each month at 09:45.
 Just turn up: no need to book.
 We start promptly and if you are late you have to wait until the next session.